JorjaFox/website/content/posts/faq/jorja.md

 Her official fan mail contact is as follows:

-Studio Fan Mail
+Studio Fan Mail \
-1048 Irvine Ave #624
+1048 Irvine Ave #624 \
 Newport Beach, CA 92660

 ### How do I get an autographed picture of her?

 Send a letter to the above address.
-It may take a long time to get a reply though.
-All her fan mail is checked before it gets to her.
+It may take a long time to get a reply, as all her fan mail is checked before it gets to her.

 ### Will you forward my email too her?

-I would if I could, but as I can't, please don't email personal letters to me.
-It's very embarrassing for me to read the reeeeally personal details of total strangers.
+Sadly we can't help you there.
+Also it's incredibly uncomfortable to read all those personal messages, so please don't email me thinking you'll get to Jorja!
+You just sent an email to a very confused fan.

 ### What's her official website?